-See www.esvcp.com Residency Application Form
+See www.esvcp.com "Info Center and documents/Credentials/ResidentEnrolment Form

 4.14 Transfer of Residents from one Programme to another

 In general, the transfer of a resident from one training programme to another is not encouraged.
 Importantly, the Education Committee has to be informed in advance.
 Below there is a list of accompanying documents required for the approval of a residents transfer by the education committee.
 Specifically, a statement from both of the past and the future supervisor are required with an explanation for the reasons for the transfer: